lneit/RateLimiter/README.md

 ```

 __Dependencies__
-Redis has to be run locally for testapp command
+Redis has to be run locally for testapp command or the local run

 __Integration Test__
 pipenv run testapp